shimaore/cloistered-lake/README.md

 API
 ===

-# Lake(stream|iterator)
+# Lake(iterable|asynciterable)

 An Async Iterator that behaves as a Readable Stream and supports Monadic Event Stream patterns, using only native operators.

-It can be used as a proxy for the original (sync or async) iterator, turning it into an async iterator.
+It can be used as a proxy for the original (sync or async) iterable, turning it into an async iterator.

-It also is an async iterable, which means it can be turned into a stream.
+It also is an async iterable, which means it can be turned back into a stream.

 ## .map(transform)